 - 1 teaspoon baking soda

 - 1 large egg, room temperature

 - ¼ teaspoon cinnamon

-- In a medium bowl, sift together the flours, baking soda, spices and salt.
+- In a medium bowl, sift together the flour, baking soda, spices, and salt.

 - In the bowl of an electric mixer, cream the butter and sugar until very light, about 5 minutes on medium speed.
 Scrape down the bowl as needed.

-- Add molasses, egg, and vanilla extract, Beat until well combined.
-Reduce the speed to low and add the dry ingredients.
+- Add molasses, egg, and vanilla extract, beat until well combined.
+Reduce the speed to low and add dry ingredients.
 Mix until just combined, 5-10 seconds.
-(You can fold in butterscotch chips here if you like).
+Using a spatula, fold in butterscotch chips.
 Press plastic wrap against dough and chill for at least 1 hour or more.

 - Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.
 In a small bowl, combine the granulated sugar and cinnamon for rolling.

 - Scoop 2 tablespoon-sized mounds of dough and roll into a ball.
-Roll in sugar and place 2 inches apart on baking sheet.
+Roll in cinnamon sugar.

 MAKING THIS RECIPE?
 Share it with us on Instagram using #aclassictwist so we can see what you are baking up in your kitchen!